© by Albert A Rasch

 "He grabs hold, all the while telling me to hurry up before they manage to sting us and we die of anaphylactic shock."

-Quite a few of the things I have gotten myself involved with are coincidental.
-For instance, I’m a coincidental beekeeper.
-I was sitting at the feed store one afternoon enjoying the local gossip, when in walks a rancher looking for bee killing stuff.
+I was sitting at the village feed store one afternoon enjoying the local gossip, when in walks a rancher looking for bee killing stuff.
 “Bee killing stuff?”
 I wonder.
 Probably wants wasp or yellow jacket spray.
 But no, its bees, and by the sound of it they’re in hives.
 One of the fellows recommends gasoline and a match, while another comes up with motor oil and a sprayer.
 Its times like these that I wonder how we survive as a race.

 Now, I’ve always had an interest in beekeeping.
 Such diligent laborers those little creatures are.
 Not that I’m very diligent, but I appreciate their hard work and perseverance.
 After listening to the eradication plans of my less sophisticated associates, (I think they had reached the point of mixing an explosive cocktail of diesel fuel, organo-phosates, and black powder.), I volunteered to get the bees.

 I went back home and did a lot of reading.
-Which in and of itself was educational, but did little in preparing me.
+Which in and of itself was educational but did little in preparing me.
 Most of the information I gathered was related to production.
 There was some info on moving them from one location to another; not on the actual mechanics of the process, but rather the importance of proper relocation.
 It is true that there’s really nothing quite like hands on experience.

 Of course bees don’t really sleep.
 By the time I had figured out that a hive weighs in excess of 150 pounds or so when loaded with bees, wax and honey, the girls had crawled all over me and proceeded to sting me at every opportunity.
 By the eighth or ninth barb, I had decided to retreat and regroup.